woeiru/lab/dot/git/readme.md

 4. Research how to apply these changes via command line or config files, which will help in creating Ansible tasks.

-5. For new files that were previously untracked, you may need to use Ansible's `copy` or `template` modules to create these files on the target system.
+5. For new files that were previously untracked, use the separate diff files created in the "Handling Untracked Files" step to create Ansible tasks using the `copy` or `template` modules.

 Remember, you'll need to carefully review and translate these changes into appropriate Ansible tasks.